-There are three main classifications of information maintained by customer relationship management systems:
+Generally, there are three main classifications of information maintained in a CRM:

-- Transaction Information: A customer’s or group of customers’ sales history.
-Transaction information covers things like past purchases, online shopping cart history, cart abandonment rates, website visits, unique product or service page visits.
-Transaction information helps you identify how, when and where customers are going to purchase your products or services, as well as which goods appeal most to them.
+Transaction information covers customers’ sales history, such as past purchases, shopping cart history, cart abandonment rates, and website visits.
+Transaction information helps you identify how, when, and where customers are going to purchase your products or services, as well as which goods appeal most to them.

-- Marketing Campaign Information: Your sales campaign and marketing metrics.
-Integrated with customer and transaction information, your CRM software can help you create, employ and maintain more strategic digital marketing campaigns.
-You learn where to deploy online ads and promotions exactly where they’ll draw the most traffic, nurture the most leads and ultimately create the most sales.
+A CRM can also track and store your campaign performance.
+This will help you learn where to deploy online ads and promotions, exactly where they’ll draw the most traffic, nurture the most leads, and ultimately create the most sales.

-- Online, typically housed in the cloud so employees can access insights anytime, from anywhere
+- Online – housed in the cloud so users can access the data anytime, from anywhere.

-- Multifaceted, able to categorize and generate reports on numerous topics and data fields for dozens of business applications
+- Multifaceted – able to store and categorize various data points, as well as generate reports on numerous topics and data fields for dozens of business applications.

 What Does a CRM System Do?

-Consider the three main CRM data categories described earlier — customer, transaction and marketing campaign information.
-Those three categories provide the outline of what CRM systems can do for businesses — the information they streamline, the tasks they simplify, the money they save and the solutions they illuminate:
+The three main CRM data categories described earlier provide the outline of the roles of CRM systems for a business — the information they streamline, the tasks they simplify, the money they save, and the solutions they illuminate:

 1. Customer Information

 Customer information makes up the building blocks for unique demographic profiles and personalized interactions with target groups.
-Businesses with the most quality customer data leverage a competitive advantage.
-Because of their CRM software, they know who their target customers are, and they have an accurate picture of that target customer’s lifestyle.
-Companies with this kind of consumer clarity can then better speak to and connect with that lifestyle, positioning their products and services to speak directly to it.
+Businesses with the most quality customer data will have a competitive advantage.

-- Consumer likes, hobbies and interests, to understand what makes someone tick
+- Consumer interests – to understand what makes someone tick

 2. Transaction Information

-Transactions refer to anytime an individual has product- or service-related contact with your business.
 Typically captured at a point of purchase, a CRM system automatically keeps track of all sales touchpoints.
-Organizations can use this information to build more strategic customer segments or profiles, which then serve as the backbone for improved sales funnels and overall marketing plans.
+Organizations can use this data to build more strategic customer segments or profiles, which then serve as the backbone for improved sales funnels and overall marketing plans.

 Transaction information includes: